numerica-ideas/community/terraform/terraform-module/README.md

   description = "Type of EC2 instance to launch (e.g., t2.micro, m5.large, etc.)"
 }

-variable "iam_instance_profile_name" {
-  description = "Name of the IAM instance profile to associate with the EC2 instance" }

 variable "ebs_volume_size" {
   description = "Size (in GB) of the EBS volume to attach to the EC2 instance" }